miharu0720/Wuziqi/README.md

 # Wuziqi
-please go to the "master" branch.\n
+please go to the "master" branch.

 My first game, including some skills.